Conversational Commerce agent developer's guide

 The way to render fields is similar to the initial response, but note the changes reflecting the continued conversation:

-• refined_search: This field will contain updated query(s) that incorporate the end user's latest input.
-The developer should update the client UI for the current query correspondingly (such as showing the user-facing query having changed from "decorations" to "birthday party decorations" or "birthday party supplies").
-The refined_search queries can be used for calls to the core Search API (SearchService.Search) or can also be displayed to the end user as suggestions.
+• refined_search: This field contains updated query(s) that incorporate the end user's latest input.
+You should update the client console for the current query correspondingly (such as showing the user-facing query having changed from "decorations" to "birthday party decorations" or "birthday party supplies").
+The refined_search queries can be used for calls to the core Search API (SearchService.Search) or can also be displayed to the end-user as suggestions.

 • conversational_text_response: Display the new AI-generated text response relevant to the latest turn.

-• followup_question: If the conversation needs to continue for further refinement, a new followup_question will be provided.
+• followup_question: If the conversation needs to continue for further refinement, a new followup_question is provided.

 Events to send to Vertex AI Search for commerce